Giuseppe Valle (general): Military career

 After the end of the Second World War, Valle was tried for having exploited his position for illicit enrichment and for having fascistized the Italian Air Force, but was acquitted in 1947.

 Sports career

-In his youth Valle was an atlete and one of the founders of the Polisportiva S.S.
+In his youth Valle was an athlete and one of the founders of the Polisportiva S.S.
 Lazio, of which he was elected honorary president on 18 March 1932.
 He was an excellent runner, student champion over the 20 km distance.
 Between 1913 and 1925 he participated in numerous balloon competitions in France, Belgium, the United States, Switzerland and Spain.

 Death

 He died in Rome on 20 July 1975, at age 88.